-This report summarises the performance of all the Transport for London (TfL) modes of transport for the first quarter of the 2014/15 financial year (Apr to Jun 2014).
+This report summarises the performance of all the Transport for London (TfL) modes of transport for the second quarter of the 2014/15 financial year (Jul to Sept 2014).

-The aim of the report is to provide, in one place, end of year information about the performance of TfL's transport network from the perspective of users.
+The aim of the report is to provide, information about the performance of TfL's transport network from the perspective of users.
 For this reason, London TravelWatch has selected performance information on each of the modes that it believes reflects the experience of the user.
 The information has been gathered from a number of sources to provide an overview of TfL's performance (see the appendix for source references).